-Credits: 2Prerequisite(s): Certified Nurse Aide in Kansas.
 This course will enable the student to perform rehabilitative and restorative procedures in adult care homes under the supervision of a registered physical therapist.
+Prerequisite(s): Certified Nurse Aide in Kansas.Credits: 2

 AH 125.
 Nurse Aide II-Acute Care Environment